ElectricNightOwl/ArmSwinger/README.md

 Only if Prevent Wall Clipping is enabled.
 Sets the size of the box collider used to detect the headset entering geometry.

 #####Min Angle To Rewind Due To Wall Clip
-Only if Prevent Wall Cliping is enabled.
+Only if Prevent Wall Clipping is enabled.
 Sets the minimum angle a "wall" should be in order to trigger a rewind if the headset collides with it.
 0 is flat ground, 90 degree is a straight up wall.
 This prevents rewinds from happening if the headset is placed on the physical floor and the headset collides with the virtual floor.

 #### Prevent Climbing Settings
 #####Prevent Climbing